gonstr/sans/README.md

 ### TODO

+- Getting lots of rerenders becuase of forceUpdate.
+Think of something better...
 - Detect production in menus (does not work with NODE_ENV)
 - (close, add header button)
 - Make zoom work (no zoom on headers)